-In September 2012, the Company entered into a sublease agreement for its office space with related parties (see Note 12), which, as amended, has a term ending on November 30, 2016.
-Rent expense under operating leases was \$71 and \$66 for the years ended December 31, 2013 and 2014, respectively.
-The Company recognizes rent expense on a straight-line basis over the lease period and has accrued for rent expense incurred but not yet paid.
-As part of the most recent amendment to the sublease agreement on December 2, 2014, the Company increased the amount of office space to be leased and, accordingly, agreed to new monthly lease terms commencing in January 2015.
+In September 2013, the Company entered into a sublease agreement for its office space with related parties (see Note 12), with a term ending on November 30, 2016.
+As part of an amendment to the sublease agreement entered into in December 2014, the Company increased the amount of office space to be subleased and agreed to new monthly sublease terms commencing in January 2015.
+On August 14, 2015, the Company further amended its sublease agreement to increase the square footage of the space and to extend the term of the sublease to November 2019.
+Effective December 1, 2015, the Company further amended its sublease agreement to increase the square footage and agreed to new monthly sublease terms.
+Rent expense under operating subleases was \$119 and \$66 for the years ended December 31, 2015 and 2014, respectively.
+The Company recognizes rent expense on a straight line basis over the sublease period and has accrued for rent expense incurred but not yet paid.

-Future minimum lease payments under the sublease are as follows:
+As of December 31, 2015, future minimum lease payments under the sublease were as follows:

 Years Ending December 31,

-2015 \$ 104

-2016 97
+2016 \$ 237

+2017 263

+2018 268

+2019 251

+2020 -

-Total \$ 201
+Total \$ 1,019